 This basic green smoothie is very versatile and can be adapted to your tastes.
 It is a fantastic way to not only get your greens and fiber, but to add in some serious protein and super foods!
 The base of the green smoothie is always about two cups of greens, such as spinach, chard, kale, or spring mix, as well as 2-3 cups of water, ice, and non-dairy milk.
 It can be sweetened with fruit, stevia, dates, agave, or any unprocessed liquid sweetener.
-Optionally, you can add in raw, plant-based protein powder and super-food powders, such as turmeric, goji berry, sprouted flaxseed, a super-green formula, matcha, and spirulina.
+Optionally, you can add in raw, plant-based protein powder and super-food powders, such as turmeric, goji berry, mesquite powder, sprouted flaxseed, a super-green formula, matcha, and spirulina.
 If you track your nutrients, you will see most of them fulfilled in this one meal.
 After some tweaking to your taste, these green smoothies can be quite delicious!

 Green Smoothie Tips

 I drink a green smoothie nearly every morning for breakfast.
-I drink the entire five to six cups in one sitting, so with the protein powder, I’m rarely hungry until after noon.
+I drink the entire five to six cups in one sitting, so with the protein powder and fiber, I’m rarely hungry until after noon.
 If that’s too much for you, you can drink a portion of it and save the rest in the refrigerator for lunch, dinner, or breakfast the next morning.
 It will keep about 48 hours, but be sure and shake it up before drinking; it tends to separate.

 If you decide to drink green smoothies everyday or several times a week, I have a great tip for you.
-As you probably already know, greens tend to go back very quickly and start to get sludgy and gross.
+As you probably already know, greens tend to go bad very quickly and start to get sludgy and gross.
 We buy a large box of prewashed, organic greens.
 Then we save out what we don’t use for salads.
 After that, we portion out a few handfuls in several quart-size baggies, squeezing out all the air before sealing.
 Lastly, we toss them in the freezer to keep them from going bad.
 Now, when you begin putting items in your blender in the morning, keep the greens frozen until you are ready for them.
 They thaw quickly and become sludgy if you let them sit out.

 Basic Green SmoothieCourse: BreakfastCuisine: AmericanDifficulty: Easy